mcgowent/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+To create a cookie session to secure data

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+It hashes passwords

 - [ ] What does bcrypt do to slow down attackers?

+It hashes passwords

 - [ ] What are the three parts of the JSON Web Token?

+Header payload signature

 ## Minimum Viable Product